 Scouts and Cubs

-There was no Guiding in Faringdon until Mr and Mrs Reeves arrived to live in the town in the 1940’s.
+There was no Guiding in Faringdon when Mr and Mrs Reeves arrived to live in the town in the 1940’s.
+Possibly the movement had been allowed to elapse during the war.

 Mrs Joyce Harrison (also District Commissioner in Faringdon) was a Brownie Guider for 30 years with the 1st Faringdon Brownies along with Mrs Pat Fox.
 At one time there were 4 Brownie units and 2 Guide companies in Faringdon.
 Now there are three groups: Rainbows (ages 5-7), 2nd Faringdon Brownies (ages 7-10), and 3rd Faringdon Guides (ages 10-14).